Brill-Noether reconstruction of index one prime Fano threefolds: Introduction

 \subsection{Notation and conventions}

-\leavevmode \begin{itemize} \item Throughout this article, $g$ and $d$ will mean the genus and degree of a Fano threefold, respectively.
-If it is relevant, we will state the genus/degree of the threefold we work with.
-If no assumptions on $X$ are stated, then we will take it to be a smooth index one Picard rank one Fano threefold of genus $g \geq 6$.
-When $X$ is written with a subscript, the subscript will indicate the degree of $X$. \item Let $\sigma$ be a weak stability condition.
-Then the central charge and heart are denoted by $Z_{\sigma}$ and $\cA_{\sigma}$, respectively.
+\leavevmode \begin{itemize} \item Throughout this article, we work over an algebraically closed field $k$ of characteristic zero.
+The integers $g$ and $d$ denote, respectively, the genus and degree of a Fano threefold.
+Whenever relevant, we specify the genus or degree of the threefold under consideration.
+Unless otherwise stated, $X$ denotes an index one Picard rank one Fano threefold of genus $g\geq 6$.
+When $X$ is written with a subscript, the subscript indicates the degree $2g-2$ of $X$.